oceanhackweek/oceanhackweek.github.io/ohw23/index.md

 Individual participation for project work outside of these hours is strongly encouraged.

 ### US in-person event
-We expect to accomodate approximately 20-25 participants at the [University of Washington](http://www.washington.edu/), in Seattle, Washington.
+There will be approximately 20 participants at the [University of Washington](http://www.washington.edu/), in Seattle, Washington.
 The event will be all day (approximately 9am - 6pm PT) for the 5-day period.

-We are hoping to be able to offer financial assistance to offset travel, lodging and meal costs during OceanHackWeek, but cannot guarantee assistance at this moment.

 ### Australia in-person event
 The event will be all day (approximately 8am - 5pm AWST / UTC+8) for the 5-day period, and will take place on days that coincide with the virtual and US in-person events -- Tuesday Aug.
 8 - Saturday Aug 12, local AWST time.
 OHW Australia will be held in Dunsbrough Western Australia.
 Accommodation will be provided at the [Dunsbrough Beach Cottages](https://dunsboroughbeachcottages.com.au/), and will consist of shared cabins.
 The event is self-catering, much like a typical field trip, basic food will be provided, participants are expected to help cook, prepare food and clean dishes.
 If you need to bring a caregiver to look after young children, please contact local organiser.
 Trasport from Perth to Dunsbrough will be provided leaving the morning of Aug 7 from Perth and returning Sunday Aug 13.
 Each day the hackathon will be conducted from the [Eagle Bay Community Hall](https://www.ebcha.org.au/gallery/) in Eagle Bay.
 We will have both morning and afternoon walks to compliment the indoor activities.
 A small travel budget is available for interstate participants to take part in OHW Australia.

 ## OHW23 Sponsors